-Each POCT service should be periodically audited to ensure that the quality of the service is being maintained to acceptable standards.
+Each POCT service should be regularly audited to ensure that the quality of the service is being maintained to acceptable standards.
 This should include assessment of device performance (in terms of IQC and performance in EQA), health and safety aspects, adherence to SOP and quality assurance procedures, and the appropriate use of results.
 The reliability and clinical effectiveness of the tests being carried out should also be a part of this audit.

-A formal scheduled audit exercise for each POCT Service should be undertaken at least biennially, and the report (and corrective actions) reviewed by the Local POCT Group.
+A formal detailed audit exercise for each POCT Service should be undertaken at least biennially, and the report (and corrective actions) reviewed by the Local POCT Group.
+The audit should follow the POCT Audit Template7.